jrsalgado/nstsk/README.md

 5. Specify the bucket name in the `bucket_name` variable in `Makefile` file

-4. Create the ansible configuration directory:
+4. Create the Ansible configuration directory:

 ```bash
 $ cd ansible